 It’s no wonder that Emperor Nero (54-68 AD) wouldn’t find Lucan’s poem to his taste.
 Very soon, a deep enmity developed between the two men.
 Nero’s tyranny made Lucan increasingly angry.

 At that point, Lucan must have forgotten Seneca’s advice on anger.
-In the 118th Letter to Lucilius, Seneca is warning readers against anger, recommending them to remain calm and avoid aggressive reactions.
+In his essay “On Anger,” Seneca is warning readers against anger, recommending them to remain calm and avoid aggressive reactions.

 Lucan did the opposite and joined the Pisonian Conspiracy, a plot to assassinate Nero and restore the old Roman Republic.
 Lucan plotting was in vain because Nero’s soldiers arrested the conspirators, including Lucan, and soon killed them or forced them to commit suicide.